-• any 4 of the following 6 prerequisite pass modules: Biodiversity and Ecology 212, 214, 224, 244, 254, 264 Home department: Botany and Zoology
+any three of the following six modules: Biodiversity and Ecology 212, 214, 224, 244, 254, 264

 364 (16) Conservation biology (3L, 3P)

 This module will introduce the topic of conservation biology with a focus on the role that science plays in this field.
 It aims to equip young biologists and conservation managers with a working knowledge of modern conservation biology principles.
 On completion, students will have an understanding of biodiversity patterns, how conservation can be addressed at the molecular, population, ecosystem and landscape scales, and how resource management interfaces with conservation efforts and the relevant policy framework.